-Great Vegetarian, Vegan, and Health Food Picks in Cozumel
+Great Vegetarian, Vegan, and Health Food Stores in Cozumel

 La Cuisine was one of the first healthy food and vegetarian specialty spots to really take hold on the island, and it has grown in popularity.

 Located on a very convenient corner just one block away from the Mega supermarket, La Cuisine serves daily lunch specials prepared both traditionally and, when necessary, a vegetarian or vegan version.